 As you probably know, many people argue that a Paleo diet should exclude all dairy.
 From my perspective, this doesn’t make sense, as I’ve pointed out before.
 Dairy is super-nutritious, has helped sustain many very healthy civilizations, and is particularly healthy when raw or fermented.

 However, even though I support the consumption of raw and fermented dairy, I still advise everyone to remove dairy completely from their diets for at least 60 days before re-introducing raw and fermented dairy (like Kefir).
 If you don’t perform this sort of elimination, then it’s likely that you’ll never really know how your body reacts to dairy, and many people don’t react well to any dairy.

-If, after such an elimination, you find that fermented dairy like kefir doesn’t cause you any gastro-intestinal discomfort or any signs of inflammation (stiffness, arthritis, acne, etc.), then you probably want to consider some of the powerful benefits that kefir can add to your diet.
+If, after such an elimination, you find that fermented dairy doesn’t cause you any gastro-intestinal discomfort or any signs of inflammation (stiffness, arthritis, acne, etc.), then you probably want to consider some of the powerful benefits that it can add to your diet.